eclipse-tractusx/traceability-foss/docs/user-manual.md

 ### Other parts

-List view of the supplied/delivered parts and batches (Supplier Parts / Customer Parts).
+List view of the supplied/delivered parts and batches (Supplier parts / Customer parts).
 Gives detailed information on the assets registered in the Digital Twin Registry of Catena-X. This includes data based on the aspect models of Use Case Traceability: SerialPart, Batch.

-#### Supplier Parts
+#### Supplier parts

 List view of supplied parts and batches.
-Supplier Parts that are in a quality investigation are highlighted yellow.
+Supplier parts that are in a quality investigation are highlighted yellow.

 ##### Supplier parts select / Quality Investigation